rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

-That's it for the nested objects, fields and list fields, in a query.
+That's it for the nested objects, fields, and list fields in a query.
 Once you run your application again, you should see the last issues of the specified repository rendered in your browser.

 {{% sub_chapter_header "GraphQL Variables and Arguments in React" "react-graphql-variables-arguments" %}}

-For the next steps, it's time to make use of the form and input elements.
-They should be used to request the data from GitHub's GraphQL API when a user fills in the content and submits it.
-Furthermore, the content is also used for the initial request in `componentDidMount()` of the App component.
+Next we'll make use of the form and input elements.
+They should be used to request the data from GitHub's GraphQL API when a user fills in content and submits it.  the content is also used for the initial request in `componentDidMount()` of the App component.
 So far, the organization `login` and repository `name` were inlined arguments in the query.
 Now, you should be able to pass in the `path` from the local state to the query to define dynamically an organization and repository.
 That's where variables in a GraphQL query came into play, do you remember?

 First, let's use a naive approach by performing string interpolation with JavaScript rather than using GraphQL variables.
-Therefore, you have to refactor the query from a template literal variable to a function that returns a template literal variable.
+To do this, refactor the query from a template literal variable to a function that returns a template literal variable.
 By using the function, you should be able to pass in an organization and repository.

 {{< highlight javascript "hl_lines=1 3 6" >}}
 const getIssuesOfRepositoryQuery = (organization, repository) => `